xreic/hrla31-react-review/README.md

 * Build out some functionality that will make the input required when submitted
 * Build out some functionality that will reset the field of the input after submitted

+## Exercise 7: Mapping Elements

+* Inside the components folder, build out a stateful react component called ListEntry
+* Import this ListEntry component into List
+* Build out some functionality that render the elements stored in the todos array to the DOM